tundeio/gatsby-optimise-remote-images/README.md

 1. Run `yarn` in the project directory in your terminal to download dependencies.
 2. Set up a custom integration on your Ghost blog and put the API key and blog URL into a `.env.development` file.
 More instructions can be found [here](https://ghost.org/integrations/custom-integrations/#add-a-new-custom-integration).
-3. Run `yarn develop` in the project directory to start the local development server.
+3. Run `yarn develop` in the project directory to start the local development server (ensure Ghost server is also runnning!)
 4. Navigate to [`http://localhost:8000`](http://localhost:8000) to view the project.

 ✌🏾